mrateike/pvldb-submission/README.md

 ## Code
-We are not releasing code due to corporate restrictions
+We are not releasing code due to corporate restrictions.